BasilBarnabyCa/s24-comp-2068-open-ai/README.md

-# CarrerCraft - Open AI Group Documentation
+# CareerCraft - Open AI Group Documentation

 This repository contains the documentation for the Open AI Group project developed as part of the COMP2068-JavaScript Frameworks course at Georgian College.